arnabdey73/single-node-gitops/applications/deployment-platform/README.md

 ## 🤝 Support

-For enterprise support and customization:
+For POC support and customization:
 - Internal IT Team: [Your Contact Info]
 - Platform Documentation: This README
 - Troubleshooting: Check logs with `./scripts/deployment-platform.sh logs`

 ## 📄 License

-Enterprise License - Internal Use Only
+POC License - Internal Use Only
 © 2025 Your Company Name

 ---

-**CloudVelocity Enterprise** - Accelerating Development, Simplifying Deployment
+**CloudVelocity POC** - Accelerating Development, Simplifying Deployment